 “I challenge members to reach out to neighbors, friends and a stranger during these months of isolation and concern.
-Salvation Army, churches and local food banks are providing necessary support to economically fractured families.
-People in addiction recovery have no group support.
-We are all concerned with the mental health of our farmers, the thousands of ‘suddenly’ unemployed and our elderly population.
+Salvation Army, churches and local food banks are providing necessary outreach.
+Many in mental health recovery have no group support.
+We are all concerned with the mental health of our farmers, the thousands of unemployed and our elderly population.
 As a ‘professional’ volunteer, my calendar disappeared.
 It’s occasionally a struggle to remember details.
 My son refers to the incident in A Christmas Carol where Scrooge calls out the window ‘What day is it?’ and the street child answers ‘Why, It’s Christmas day, Mr. Scrooge!’
 It’s Wednesday, Mom.
 It’s Wednesday.”

 Ideas to stimulate our economy, hearts and brains:

 1) Donate a portion of Covid-19 stimulus check to a helping organization.